fiicodes/ERDiagram/README.md

 values(1,2,700);

-Query for fetching data from pizza table:
+8.Query for fetching data from pizza table:

 select *